Pixelguru26/Coding-Sprout-Pygame-Templates/core/docs.md

   Wrapper for pygame's blit function.
 Renders the provided image to the screen with the center at the provided coordinates with no transformation.
  - `draw(image, x, y, scale = 1, angle = 0)`
   Draws the provided image centered at the provided coordinates with a rotation and zoom applied as appropriate.
 Returns the transformed image instance when complete.
 If scale and angle are left as default, operates exactly the same as `blit_centered(image, x, y)`.

+#### Particle submodule

+Accessible through `game.graphics.particle`

+The particle submodule will provide an efficient way to spawn large numbers of visual elements which follow simple rules over a short lifespan.
+It is currently unsupported and incomplete, however.

+### Menu module

+This feature is currently in development.
+It will allow students to add simple actuator buttons and scoring.